davesnx/react-firebase-hooks/auth/README.md

 Returns:

 - `user`: The `firebase.User` if logged in, or `undefined` if not
-- `loading`: A `boolean` to indicate whether the the authentication state is still being loaded
-- `error`: Any `firebase.auth.Error` returned by Firebase when trying to load the user, or `undefined` if there is no error

 #### If you are registering or signing in the user for the first time consider using [useCreateUserWithEmailAndPassword](#usecreateuserwithemailandpassword), [useSignInWithEmailAndPassword](#usesigninwithemailandpassword)